 Joe is a lecturer in Political Theory in the School of Politics and International Politics at Queen Mary University of London.
 He has worked previously at City University London, Royal Holloway and the London School of Economics and Political Science, where he also received his PhD.

 Joe’s research draws, productively and at times uncomfortably, from both agonistic political theory and a critical reading of American Pragmatism, with a focus on the work of John Dewey.
 For the past several years he has focused on the use of human rights by diverse political movements, in order to take the measure of both their limitations and their promise for a more radically democratic world.
 His latest research project rethinks questions of global justice by focusing on the injustices experienced in contemporary urban life to develop an argument in favour of more inclusive and democratic cities.

-Philosophically, my work draws from pragmatist and pluralist traditions, especially developing a situationist ethics inspired by John Dewey, which sits alongside an agonistic pluralist commitment to radical democracy.
-At the centre of my research is a concern to interrogate the philosophical, especially ethical, ideas through which we understand the world, and which guide our actions.
-In turn, I am also try to attend to how philosophical reflection grounded in everyday political experience can assist in addressing pressing social problems, leading to my interest in developing ways of doing “global ethics” in a manner that is engaged with practical political action.
+Philosophically, my work draws from pragmatist and pluralist traditions, especially developing a situationist ethics inspired by John Dewey, which sits alongside an agonistic and pluralist commitment to radical democracy.
+At the centre of my research is a concern to interrogate the philosophical, especially ethical ideas through which we understand the world, and which guide our actions.
+In turn, I also try to attend to how philosophical reflection grounded in everyday political experience can assist in addressing pressing social problems, leading to my interest in developing ways of doing “global ethics” in a manner that is engaged with practical political action.

 Current Research Projects:

 Justice in the Global City